Kiran7007/Interview-Preparation/docs/android.md

 ## If you had to summarize Android security strategy as a Tech Lead, what would it be?

+As a Tech Lead, I would use layered controls:

+- Protect keys with Android Keystore.
+- Encrypt sensitive local data.
+- Use TLS and carefully managed public-key pinning where justified.
+- Detect integrity and tamper risks.
+- Secure exported components and IPC.
+- Revoke credentials during logout.
-Use layered controls: protect keys with Keystore, encrypt sensitive data, use TLS and carefully managed pinning, detect integrity risks, secure exported components, revoke credentials during logout, and keep final authorization on the server.
-The goal is to reduce blast radius and fail safely, not to assume the client is impossible to compromise.
+- Keep final authorization on the server.

+The goal is to reduce the blast radius and fail safely, not to assume the client is impossible to compromise.

 ---